meb-team/clusteringEval/16S_amplicons_clustering_tools.md

 #### SCLUST vs other tools

+**Figure 3** : Distribution of Adjusted Random Index for each tools.
+Threshold identity is 97% (and default d=1 for SWARM).
 <img src="clusteringEval_RESULTS/tools_comparison/ari_boxplot.svg" width="500">
-Figure 3 : Distribution of Adjusted Random Index for each tools.
-Threshold identity is 97% (and default d=1 for SWARM).

 Recall and precision are in [Supplementary Figure 6](clusteringEval_RESULTS/tools_comparison/precision_recall.svg)

+**Figure 4** : Distribution of singletons percentage for each tools.
+Threshold identity is 97% (and default d=1 for SWARM)
 <img src="clusteringEval_RESULTS/tools_comparison/singletons_boxplot.svg" width="500">

-Figure 4 : Distribution of singletons percentage for each tools.
-Threshold identity is 97% (and default d=1 for SWARM)
+**Table 1** : Means of clusters counts for each tools.
 |Tool| Mean total clusters | Mean clusters size > 1 | Mean clusters size > 0.05% of reads |
 |------|--------------|-----------------|------------|
 | CD-HIT | 725.9 |  682.8 | 255.9 |